The continuum limit of the Poland-Scheraga DNA denaturation model: Introduction

-The central tool is the field theory corresponding to the gPS model in the continuum limit, which can be derived from a lattice model \cite{Dengler2025}.
-A formal derivation, however, is not really necessary.
-The only reasonable option is that polymer conformations and Feynman diagrams have the same topology.
-This condition fixes the general structure of the action integral.
-The rather rigid connection between lattice models and field theories for linear polymers is illustrated in a more direct way in appendix \ref{subsec:FT_Lattice}.
-The action integral corresponding to the PS model has the form
+The central tool used in this work is the field theory corresponding to the gPS model in the continuum limit, which can be derived in a formal way from a lattice model \cite{Dengler2025}.
+We do not repeated the derivation here.
+The crucial point for the interpretation of the field theory is the connection between its harmonic part and Gaussian curves of given length.
+This connection is derived at the level of a lattice model in appendix \ref{subsec:FT_Lattice}.
+In a perturbation series the nonlinearities then connect Gaussian curves in the usual way, and Feynman diagrams and polymer conformations have exactly the same topology.